-Along with freelance writing and public speaking, Alison is available to edit manuscripts and to assist aspiring authors with book projects.
-She is developmental editor of the Lyons Press' Life and Death at Cape Disappointment book by Chris D'Amelio (May 2021) and has assisted author Michael Tougias with several of his manuscripts.
+Along with freelance writing and public speaking, Alison is available to edit manuscripts and assist aspiring authors with book projects.
+She is the developmental editor of Lyons Press' Life and Death at Cape Disappointment book by Chris D'Amelio (May 2021) and assisted author Michael Tougias with manuscripts and marketing.

 An avid outdoorswoman, Inns and Adventures appealed to Alison's sense of adventure and love for all things New England.
 Her favorite part of the book is dreaming of a sequel while exploring new hikes, swimming under waterfalls, and tearing down white knuckle mountain bike trails.